Shrestha04/InnateAI_Task/design.md

 explicitly in code) and only for candidates that already passed the chain/type filters above, to keep the added latency proportional to what's actually needed.

-**Vision-model fit judgement** (`services/fit.py::score_venue`, prompt in `services/vision.py::FIT_PROMPT`).
+**Vision-model fit judgement** (`services/fit.py::score_venue`, prompt `services/vision.py::FIT_PROMPT`, called via `judge_frontage_fit`).
 For each surviving candidate, the best available photo (the OSM `image`/`wikimedia_commons` tag if the venue has one, otherwise the closest-matching nearby Mapillary frame — see §2) is sent to Gemini with the venue name/type and this question, answered as strict JSON:

 ```json
 {